Board of directors

 Board, committee and director assessment

-The board evaluation process is organized in consultation with the Executive Chair and the Governance & Human Resources Committee.
+The board evaluation process is organized in consultation with the Board Chair and the Governance & Human Resources Committee.
 Typically a formal process takes place every two years (even numbered fiscal years).
-Details of the process will be designed around the needs and wishes of the board chair from time-to-time.
-In the intermittent year, an informal evaluation will take place with each director participating in a one-on-one discussion with the Executive Chair.
+Details of the process will be designed around the needs and wishes of the Board Chair from time-to-time.
+In the intermittent year, an informal evaluation will take place with each Director participating in a one-on-one discussion with the Board Chair.